onlylemi/Indoor/README.md

 ### Indoor
-`indoor_position`: an android project by Android Stduio
+`indoor_position`: an indoor position project with android by Android Stduio